-In June 2021, Demos published a report entitled ‘The Internet and End of Life’, commissioned by the Art of Dying Well.
-The research analysed over 110,000 posts on public online forums where people were discussing issues relating to death, dying and end of life care.
+This research carried out together with the think-tank Demos analysed over 110,000 posts on public online forums where people were discussing issues relating to death, dying and end of life care.
 The data highlighted the ways in which online spaces provide comfort, connection and community to people grieving and people at the end of their life.
 It sets out a vision for how best to integrate this source of support into other end of life support mechanisms.

 Our award winning podcast series aims to make life, death and grieving something people can talk about openly without discomfort or fear.